capactio/website/docs/content-development/guide.md

 > You can notice, that `mattermost-config` (which is the `additional` output TypeInstance from `helm.install`) is defined in the `outputTypeInstanceRelations`, although it was created in `helm.install`.
 The `additional` from `helm.install` is specially, because `helm.install` does not know the Type of TypeInstances, so it's not defined in `helm.install` Implementation, but must be defined in the caller Implementation.
 In the future, we will improve the syntax, so it will be more clear, which TypeInstances need a separate entry in `outputTypeInstanceRelations` and which don't.

-The workflow syntax is based on [Argo](https://argoproj.github.io/argo/), with a few extensions introduced by Capact.
+The workflow syntax is based on [Argo Workflows](https://argoproj.github.io/workflows), with a few extensions introduced by Capact.
 These extensions are:

 | Property                                         | Description                                                                                                                                                                                                                                                                                                                                            |
 | ------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |